 Royal House of Keoua Nui

 Kamehameha was already the conqueror of Hawaii, as well as Maui, Kaho`olawe, Lana`i and Moloka`i.
 He moved across to O`ahu and set at Waikiki and Waialae.
 In 1795, Kamehameha drove the warriors of Oahu's King Kalanikupule, up to Nu`uanu valley as they plunged to their deaths over the Pali, eventually conquering O`ahu.
 Kaua`i and Ni`ihau was never conquered by Kamehameha and was a sovereign kingdom under King Kaumuali`i.
-However, King Kaumuali`i placed his islands under the sovereignty of Kamehameha, uniting the islands with the Kingdom being established under the rule of Kamehameha I in 1810.
+However, Kaumualiʻi decided to negotiate a peaceful resolution rather than resort to bloodshed and war.
+The move was supported by Kamehameha and Kaumuali`i placed his islands under the sovereignty of Kamehameha, uniting the islands with the Kingdom being established under the rule of Kamehameha I in 1810.

 Kamehameha Died on May 8, 1819 on the island of Hawaii, His son, Liholiho ascended the throne under the title of Kamehameha II.